mlapps/lightning-getting-started-docs/README.md

 ##### Game.js

 In our `src` folder we create a new file called `Game.js` and populate it with the following code;
-Im not fgoing to explain every line in detail but will hightlight some parts:
+I'm not going to explain every line in detail but will highlight some parts:

 ```
 import { Lightning } from "wpe-lightning-sdk";